trtr3104/Tran_CSCI2270_FinalProject/README.md

 9) Quit

-How to run: Pull Project.cpp, GPS.h, GPS.cpp, and cities.txt and run it in a project in a compiler, for example, in CodeBlocks.
+How to run: Clone Project.cpp, GPS.h, GPS.cpp, and cities.txt and run it in a project using any platform with a C++ compiler.
 Identical to class assignments.

-Bugs:
+Bugs: Delete city is not deleting correct.
+Fixed on 5/3/16.

-Sytem Requirements: Any OS using any compiler.
-CodeBlocks recommended.
+Sytem Requirements: Any OS.

 Dependencies: None